5 essential tips how to sharpen TIG welding electrodes correctly

 There is a rule of thumb: the tip of the tungsten electrode should be twice as long as its diameter.

 4. Sharpening at the correct angle

 You get the best welding result with the correct grinding angle.
 The sharper the TIG welding electrode is ground, the more targeted and narrow the penetration.
 At the same time, however, the load on the electrode tip is extremely high, which in turn limits its service life.
-With an extreme peak of, for example, 30 °, tungsten can get into the weld pool and then contaminate it.
+If the angle is extremely sharp, the electrode tip may be overloaded and tungsten can get into the weld pool and then contaminate it.
 If, on the other hand, the tungsten electrode is blunt-pointed and you weld with it at the same welding current as with the sharpened electrode, the penetration is wider and less focused.
-We recommend a grinding angle of 60 ° for TIG welding electrodes in order to achieve the best welding results.
+We recommend a grinding angle of about 30 ° for TIG welding electrodes in order to achieve the best welding results.

 5. Flatten the electrode tip after sharpening